 If I'm a prisoner, why did they let me keep my sword?

 Starting at the bottom of each level, Valrigard must navigate his way to the exit door at the top before time runs out.
 On the way, he must avoid enemies and hazards and use his wings to reach hard-to-access places.
 Also within the levels are boxes and stars that can be collected to gain extra points and lives.
 There are a whopping 19 levels in this game to explore, along with a final showdown with Valrigard's captor and a special bonus stage!

 Move Valrigard with the left and right arrow keys.
 Use the up arrow key to make him jump; if you keep pressing it after the initial jump he will fly upwards!
 He can only fly for a limited amount of time, however, and will eventually need to land to rest.
 Pressing the space bar will make him swing his sword.

-The point system in Escape from Meridell Castle is a little strange.
 The first enemy you defeat in any given level is worth the total number of enemies in that level.
-For each additional enemy you dispatch, its point value will be the total number of enemies minus the amount of enemies defeated.
+For each additional enemy you dispatch, its point value will decrease by 1 point.
 As an example, the first level has 7 enemies, so you will get 7 points for defeating the first one, 6 points for the second, and so on.
 If you complete the game, you will be awarded 300 bonus points.

 Enemies and Objects

 Valrigard is fragile and will die the moment he comes into contact with any enemy or hazard.
 After death, the level will restart and he will be placed at the beginning again.
 Everything in the level will be replaced, but you will retain your score.
 Valrigard begins the game with 3 lives, but it should be noted that 0 counts as a life in this game, so technically he has 4.

 |Pace back and forth on platforms.
 Can be killed.|